 With help from our friends at HUGE, we set to work at re-positioning our company strategy and the visual identity of this campaign.
 With HUGE acting as our brand psychoanalyst, we established a new approach to our marketing efforts, with art direction and messaging developed to follow suit.

-We came up with a direction to better reflect the process of 3D printing we wanted to celebrate: "Ideas in the Making" talks to the creative process of our customers and the places our solutions can take them.
+Between our internal team and the creatives at HUGE, we landed on a direction to better reflect the process of 3D printing we wanted to celebrate: "Ideas in the Making" talks to the creative process of our customers and the places our solutions can take them.
 Each of these key art pieces correlate to a respective case study, which you can see below with the Canary video piece.

 To best pivot into targeted vertical messaging, we identified separate pillars catered to the needs of our customers using our products in both professional and educational capacities.

 For our professional customers, we created a series of video profiles featuring companies who use our products to hasten their prototyping process– everything from Hollywood prop-shops to aerospace engineering.

 Creative Direction Carla Eehevarria, Christopher Salyers

 Photography Stephanie Banares

 Design Sonal Chakrasali, Janice Mercado

 Copy Jessica Adams, Stan Spring